Man-looking-at-the-camera-through-a-magnifying-glass

 ✅ When you become a member of the gym, you’ll have access to some of the best health and fitness facilities in the area.

-10. Make them feel good about it
+I make them feel good about their purchase

 Man with credit card, about to purchase something online